 Cash, Cash Equivalents and Investments-The Agency's cash and cash equivalents consist of cash on hand or demand deposits.
 New York State law governs the Agency's investment policies.
 Permissible investments include obligations of the United States Treasury, United States Agencies, repurchase agreements and obligations of New York State or its localities.
-The Agency had no investments at June 30, 2018; however, when the Agency does have investments they are recorded in accordance with GASB.
+The Agency had no investments at June 30, 2019; however, when the Agency does have investments they are recorded in accordance with GASB.

-Restricted Cash and Cash Equivalents-Represents cash held in escrow and grant funds held prior to disbursement of approved expenditures.
+Restricted Cash and Cash Equivalents-Represents cash held in escrow, overpayments for health insurance, and grant funds held prior to disbursement of approved expenditures.